 Today’s contact centers have adapted to the routine entry and exit of their employees.
 Managers in most successful organizations have developed comprehensive strategies for addressing the challenges created by high attrition.

 But with the economy on the upswing, hiring up across the board, and the Baby Boom generation on its way to retirement, contact center employee turnover rates may be well beyond the usual benchmark.
-And with a new generation of Millennials hitting the workforce in large numbers — with new preferences for how they share information and communicate — these changes will have a profound impact on how contact centers plan for onboarding, training, and knowledge management in the coming year.
+And with Millennials hitting the workforce in large numbers — with new preferences for how they share information and communicate — these changes will have a profound impact on how contact centers plan for onboarding, training, and knowledge management.

-In this two-part series, we’ll examine three challenges that evolving workforce demographics will bring to the contact center in the next twelve months.
+Below, we’ll examine three challenges that evolving workforce demographics now pose to contact centers.
 We’ll then explore ways that managers can use video to overcome these challenges by improving employee training and internal communications.

 Let’s start by looking at the imminent challenges.
 At contact centers around the world, above-average turnover is already threatening institutional know-how.
 Here’s why: